 You can also soak dates (the dry ones) to rehydrate them, and then eat them.
-And date syrup works well too.
-It has antibacterial properties that, as per certain studies, are more effective than those of honey.
+Date syrup works well too.
+It has antibacterial properties that are believed to be more effective than those in honey.

-Fresh dates are soft, and dry dates, well, are harder.
-They contain less moisture than fresh dates.
+Fresh dates are soft, and dry dates are harder.
+They naturally contain less moisture than fresh dates.

-Then, we have dried dates, which could be fresh as well.
+We also can find dried dates that are fresh.
 These are fresh soft dates that are deliberately dried over a period.

 Dried dates have double the amount of carbohydrates than fresh dates.
 They are also a better source of fiber.
 Dried dates also contain higher levels of calcium and iron, but fresh dates win in vitamin C.

 You can consume dates any way you want.
-Or you can try this wonderful recipe.
+You may also try this delicious date recipe.

 Any Popular Date Recipe?